There are several things to consider when you are searching for the best home theater seating options for your room.

 However, there is no reason not to buy 2 or 3 single recliners for more people.

-Buying several single recliners means that each person gets their own space – and you have the flexibility to place them around the room in exactly the right position.
+Buying several single recliners means that each person gets their own space – and you have the flexibility to place them around the room in precisely the best position.

 If you have the space in your room, there is no need to crowd them all together in one place.